 The phrase "Let us form a set," means to form a set of four couples in Quadrille form.
 [See diagram.]
-When dancing with strangers it is advisable to take a side.
+When dancing with strangers, it is advisable to take a side.

-As soon as the sets are all formed, the floor manager gives a signal to the orchestra to begin, upon which, the dancers all "salute partners," and immediately after, "salute corners;" that is, the ladies courtesy to the gentlemen on their right, and at same time, the gentlemen bow to ladies on their left.
-These salutations are made during the introductory or first strain of eight measures of music.
+As soon as the sets are all formed, the floor manager gives a signal to the orchestra to begin.
+When the music commences, the dancers all salute partners.
+Immediately after, they salute corners,-that is, the ladies courtesy to the gentlemen on their right, and at the same time the gentlemen bow to ladies on their left.
+These salutations are made during the introductory, or first strain of eight measures of music.

 At the commencement of the second strain the figure begins.

-During the first eight measures of each number, after the first, the dancers remain standing; always commencing with the second strain, except the fifth number of the Lancers, and sometimes, the fifth number of the Prince Imperial.
+During the first eight measures of each number, after the first, the dancers remain standing; the figure always commences with the second strain, except in the fifth number of the Lancers, and sometimes, the fifth number of the Prince Impérial.